CARNAGE1010/CARNAGE1010/README.md

 ## 📊 Projects:

 ### 1. [Banking Domain Data Visualization](https://app.powerbi.com/view?r=eyJrIjoiNmE0NDBkNGYtZmQ4Ni00ZDI2LWI5MGUtMGE1Njg4N2JjODI5IiwidCI6IjM0YmQ4YmVkLTJhYzEtNDFhZS05ZjA4LTRlMGEzZjExNzA2YyJ9)

+Problem:

+Banks often deal with large volumes of data related to customer transactions, account balances, loan histories, and various financial metrics.
+Managing and analyzing this data manually can be time-consuming and prone to errors.
+Additionally, key decision-makers within the banking sector need access to real-time, actionable insights to make informed decisions regarding customer behavior, financial risk, and loan performance.
+The challenge is to transform raw data into meaningful information that can be easily interpreted and used to drive data-driven decisions.

+Solution:

-   - **Description**: This project focuses on creating insightful visualizations for banking data to analyze customer transactions, account balances, loan histories, and other key financial metrics.
-Using SQL for data extraction and transformation, and Power BI for building interactive and real-time dashboards, the project delivers actionable insights to stakeholders, helping drive data-driven decisions within the banking sector.
+This project addresses the problem by using SQL to extract, clean, and transform raw banking data into a structured format.
+Power BI is then used to create interactive and real-time dashboards that visualize customer transactions, account balances, loan histories, and other financial metrics.
+These dashboards allow stakeholders to explore the data, identify trends, and gain actionable insights.
+By using Excel for additional data processing and calculations, the project ensures data accuracy and delivers comprehensive, user-friendly visualizations.
+This empowers banking decision-makers to efficiently monitor key metrics and make informed, data-driven decisions.

    - **Technologies**: Power BI, SQL, Excel

    - **Abbreviations Used**:
       - revPR: Revenue Per Available Room
       - DURN: Daily Utilized Room Nights